-This weekend is set to be an absolute scorcher with temperatures reaching upwards of 24 degrees.
+This weekend is set to be an absolute scorcher once again, with temperatures still beautifully high.
 That can mean only one thing — it’s time to pull out the barbecue, whip up a batch of sangria and put together a simple summer dessert!

-If you’re trying to think of a fuss-free, quick and easy dessert option to accompany the many cocktails and hot dogs you’re bound to consume this weekend, the look no further!
+If you’re trying to think of a fuss-free, quick and easy dessert option to accompany the many cocktails and hot dogs you’re bound to consume this weekend, then look no further!

 This simple Banoffee Pie recipe is an absolute classic and takes no time at all, only requiring eight basic ingredients, most of which you probably already have in your store cupboard or fridge.